selamgit/segmentation_with_U-net/README.md

 train the network to recognize the stagnant zone borders.
 The testing datasets were used for the evaluation of the network performance.

-The model is trained for 5 epochs.
+The model was trained for 5 epochs.

 After 5 epochs, calculated accuracy (Intersection over Union (IoU)) is about **0.97** percent.